Skip to main content

 3.The late Dr. Cameron Hurst's Armed Martial Arts of Japan.

-4. The works of Dr. Alexander Bennett:
+4. The works of Dr. Alexander Bennett: Kendo: Culture of the Sword, in particular.

-Please read Musui's Story as well.
+Also read Musui's Story

 Additionally the following: